tobezhanabi/tobezhanabi/README.md

 <!-- Header -->
 <h1 align="right" > 👋 Hello!
 I'm Tobenna </h1>
-<p> I am a passionate and driven software developer with a strong background in computer science and a foundation in HTML, CSS, JavaScript, Solidity, React, and Node.js.
-While I am still learning and growing as a developer, I have a strong understanding of these technologies and am confident in my ability to create effective and efficient solutions using a wide range of tools and frameworks.
-I am always seeking to expand my skillset and take on new challenges, and I am excited to continue learning and growing as a developer.
+<p style> I am a passionate and driven software developer with a strong background in computer science and a foundation in <strong> HTML, CSS, JavaScript, Solidity, React, and Node.js</strong>.
+While I am still learning and growing as a developer, I have a strong understanding of these technologies and am confident in my ability to create effective and efficient solutions using a wide range of tools and frameworks.<br/> I am always seeking to expand my skillset and take on new challenges, and I am excited to continue learning and growing as a developer.
 With my computer science background, I have a solid foundation in computer science principles and am well-equipped to tackle complex technical challenges</p>

 <br />
 <div align="center">